denshinobi/denshinobi/README.md

 ![](https://github-profile-trophy.vercel.app/?username=denshinobi&theme=tokyonight&no-frame=true&no-bg=true&margin-w=4)

 ---
 > “Stealth is not the absence of noise, but the presence of purpose.”
+> 電忍者